Biddy Martin

-Carolyn Arthur "Biddy" Martin (born 1951) is an American academic, author, and the 19th president of Amherst College in Amherst, Massachusetts.
+Carolyn Arthur "Biddy" Martin (born 1951) is an American academic and author who was the 19th president of Amherst College in Amherst, Massachusetts, from 2011 to 2022.

-Before becoming president at Amherst, she was the eighth chancellor of the University of Wisconsin–Madison, where she assumed office on September 1, 2008, succeeding John D. Wiley.
-She was the seventh graduate of UW–Madison to serve as its chancellor, and the first alumna to hold that position.
-She was the university's second female chancellor, after Donna Shalala, and also the university's first openly lesbian chancellor.
+Before becoming the president at Amherst College, she was the eighth chancellor of the University of Wisconsin–Madison from 2008 to 2011, succeeding John D. Wiley.
+She was the seventh graduate of UW–Madison to serve as its chancellor, and the first alumna to hold the position.
+She was also the university's second female chancellor, after Donna Shalala, and also the university's first openly lesbian chancellor.

 Before becoming chancellor at the University of Wisconsin–Madison, she was Provost of Cornell University in Ithaca, New York from July 1, 2000 until August 31, 2008.
 As provost, Martin served as chief academic officer and chief operating officer, providing leadership for deans of Cornell’s 14 colleges and schools, as well as a number of centers and faculty advisory councils.
 She helped manage the institution’s academic programs, executive budgets, capital budgets and operating plans.
 Martin worked on Cornell's academic faculty for 15 years prior to her appointment as provost.

 Early life and education

 Martin grew up in Timberlake, Virginia, just outside Lynchburg.
-The women in her family shared the name Carolyn, earning nicknames "Buck" (grandmother), "Boolie" (mother), and "Biddy" for Martin.
+The women in her family shared the name Carolyn, so Martin was nicknamed "Buck", "Boolie", and "Biddy".
 She graduated from Brookville High School in 1969, where she was valedictorian and set the school scoring record for girls' basketball.
 She received her undergraduate degree from the College of William and Mary in 1973, where she was a member of Phi Beta Kappa.
-She earned an M.A. in German literature from Middlebury College’s program in Mainz, Germany and received her Ph.D. in German literature in 1985 from the University of Wisconsin–Madison.
+She then obtained an M.A. in German literature from Middlebury College and received her Ph.D. in German literature in 1985 from the University of Wisconsin–Madison.